Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Adding analytical and visual terrain

-An STK Terrain File (pdtt) located in the STK install area will be used for analysis and situational awareness in the 3D Graphics window.
+Load local terrain data, in the form of an STK Terrain File (*.pdtt) located in the STK software install directory, for analysis and situational awareness using the Globe Manager.

 1. Bring the 3D Graphics window to the front.

-2. Click Globe Manager (Globe Manager button) in the 3D Graphic window toolbar.
+2. Click Globe Manager (Globe Manager button) in the 3D Graphic window's Globe Manager toolbar.

-3. Click Add Terrain/Imagery () on the Globe Manager toolbar when Globe Manager opens.
+3. Click Add Terrain/Imagery () in the Globe Manager Hierarchy toolbar when Globe Manager opens.

-5. Click the Path: ellipsis () in the Globe Manager: Open Terrain and Imagery Data dialog box.
+5. Click the Path ellipsis () when the Globe Manager: Open Terrain and Imagery Data dialog box opens.

-10. Click Yes to enable terrain for analysis in the Use Terrain for Analysis prompt.
+10. Click Yes to enable terrain for analysis and to close the Use Terrain for Analysis prompt.

-Label Declutter is used to separate the labels on objects that are in close proximity for better identification in small areas.
+Enable Label Declutter to separate the labels on objects that are in close proximity for better identification in small areas.

 1. Bring the 3D Graphics window to the front.

-2. Click Properties () in the 3D Windows toolbar.
+2. Click Properties () in the 3D Window Defaults toolbar.

 3. Select the Details page.

-Use a Facility object as the radar site location.
+Use a Facility object to model the radar site.

 1. Bring the Insert STK Objects tool () to the front.